Six ways to initiate tasks on another thread in .NET

 1. c#

-3 Short answer: No. Tasks are executed via a thread pool.
+Short answer: No. Tasks are executed via a thread pool.
 Here'r a blog about this: Threads vs. Tasks: A task does not create its own OS thread.
-Instead, tasks are executed by a TaskScheduler; the default scheduler simply runs on the ThreadPool Share Follow answered Aug 22, 2014 at 13:01 Matt 6,020 25 37
+Instead, tasks are executed by a TaskScheduler; the default scheduler simply runs on the ThreadPool Share Improve this answer Follow answered Aug 22, 2014 at 13:01 Matt 6,050 25 37

 Definition Remarks Constructors Properties Methods Explicit Interface Implementations Extension Methods Applies to Thread Safety See also Definition Namespace: System.
 Threading.
 Tasks Assembly: System.Runtime.dll Represents an asynchronous operation.
 C# public class Task : IAsyncResult, IDisposable Inheritance Object Task Derived System.